- Consult with your Boren campus representative about your on-campus deadline and requirements.

-- Proceed to the online application login and click on “Register New User.”
+- Proceed to the online application login and click the appropriate link.

-- After you enter your email address and a password, the system will email you a verification code.
-You will need to check your email for the verification code (the email will come from firstname.lastname@example.org).
+- After you enter your email address and a password, the system will email you link from which you can access your application in the future.

 Application System Tips

-- The Boren Fellowship application includes six sections, as well as a letter of recommendation section, review application, application summary, and submit application.
+- The Boren Fellowships application includes twelve sections, as well as a letter of recommendation section, review application, application summary, and submit application.

-- To view the entire application in order, click through the “next” buttons at the bottom of each page.
+- To view the entire application in order, click "continue" through the buttons at the bottom of each page.

 - You may only use the right navigation to skip from section to section once you have saved at least one field in a particular section.
-The save button is in the upper right hand corner of the application.
-Therefore, you may find it in your interest to use the right hand navigation after doing this for each section.
+The application saves automatically.
 You can always change your response later, as long as you have not submitted your application.

-You must respond to the questions in this section in order to proceed with the application.
-You may edit them later.
+You must respond to the first 3 questions in order to proceed with the application.

-- U.S. citizen – Only U.S. citizens are eligible for the fellowship.
+- U.S. Citizenship - Only U.S. citizens are eligible for the fellowship.

 - Proposed Country of Study – Choose a country of study at this time.
-You may always return to change it.
+You may return to change it later.

-- Current Address – Enter your complete current address and phone number.
+- Mailing Address – Enter your complete current address and phone number.